Mapsui/Mapsui/docfx/mapsui/documentation/skia-scale.md

 ## What do we do
 We take this into account on a number of places in our code:

-- We determine the skia scale while initializing (or when have switched to the skia renderer)
+- We determine the skia scale while initializing (or when switching from wpf to skia rendering)
 - We set the skia scale on the surface.
 This needs to be done in the render loop because this is the only place where we have access to the surface
 - We set the viewport width and height to the skia width and height.
 We do this when:
   - initializing (TryInitializeViewport) and